The trouble with self-help advice is that it’s often based on barely any evidence.

 - Save automatically.
 Set up a direct debit from your main account to a savings account, so you never notice the money.

 - But beware of swapping money for time.
 Suppose you could save $100 per month by moving somewhere with an hour longer commute.
 Instead, maybe you could spend that time working overtime, making you more likely to get promoted, or earning extra wages.
-You’d only need to earn $5/hour to break even with the more expensive rent.
+You’d only need to earn an extra $5 an hour to break even with the more expensive rent.

 - Until you have six months’ runway, cut your donations back to 1%.

-- For more tips, check out Mr Money Mustache and Ramit Sethi’s book, I Will Teach You to be Rich.
-Unfortunately, the tone of these is not for everyone, but they have the best tips we’re aware of.
+- For more tips, check out Mr. Money Mustache and Ramit Sethi’s book, I Will Teach You to be Rich.
+Unfortunately, the tone of these is not for everyone, but they have some of the best advice we’re aware of.

 Bear in mind that it might be more effective to focus on earning more rather than spending less, especially through negotiating your salary.